nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 #### `Interface-based entity model`

 Concrete implementations of classes are now hidden and interfaces are exposed.
-Here, nothing should particularly change but keep in mind you are now receiving not `User` but `IUser` which represents user entity, but it's completely transparent on what it can do but hides how its achieved.
+Here, nothing should particularly change but keep in mind that you are now receiving not `User` but `IUser` which represents the user entity, but it's completely transparent on what it can do but hides internal implementation.
 It allows us to modify underlying logic more easily.

 #### Other changes
 - Fixed bugs with invalid behavior of registering commands

 ## nyxx_extensions
-- Use minified version of emojis endpoint.
-Fixes #1
+- Use minified version of emojis endpoint
 - `filterEmojiDefinitions` from `emoji` library now returns `Stream<EmojiDefinition>`
 - Export library for each file (part of `Interface-based entity model` for whole library stack)